Bolivia - Jungle Fishing Adventure

 Canoes and anglers will take turns (leapfrog fishing) their way upriver, stopping to fish at choice spots to maximize fishing and efficient use of daylight.
 You'll cover various pools, rocky and woody structure, runs and riffles, back-eddies and more, while navigating the river.

 The terrain in this region of the Bolivian Amazon is not easy to traverse.
 This program is for anglers who are physically fit.
 In the upper stretches of the rivers, big boulders and rocks make wading tougher.
-Rocks and boulders can be slippery, and oftentimes there are steep banks or fast-moving water.
-Medical Evacuation coverage such as Global Rescue is required for this adventure.
+Rocks and boulders can be slippery, and often there are steep banks or fast-moving water.
+Medical Evacuation coverage, such as Global Rescue, is required for this adventure.

 Season: The Camp is open June through October.

 Group size: Four to six anglers per adventure.

 Expectations: There is enough water and fishing opportunities for each angler in the expedition to get at least 2 to 5 chances at a nice-sized golden dorado each day, and of course, some days will be double that or more.

 Team: The entire expedition team includes more than a dozen local Tsimané guides, a few local guides, Chef/Sous chef, and one professional English-speaking fly-fishing guide for every two anglers.

 Guides: English-speaking professional fly fishing guides - two anglers per canoe and guide, plus one local, Tsimané boatman who expertly navigates the canoe through treacherous water.
 Local indigenous guides are experts on the local culture and its jungle home.
 From bow-fishing to singing and constant displays of extraordinary strength, these people have no shortage of ways to impress.